 - how to apply sound money management rules to manage your risk so that you protect your capital each time you trade,

-- how to interpret the longer term trend of the market so that you always trade with the trend,
+- how to interpret trends in the stock market so that you always trade with the trend,

 - your tolerance to risk and how this applies to the markets you want to trade,

 - the investment timeframe you are trading and how this fits into your current lifestyle, and

 - your knowledge and skill level in analyzing the market is directly related to your success, regardless of the timeframe you are trading.